do-community/cloud_haiku/_haikus/alchemy_poems.md

 author: Nauval Shidqi
 ---

-For I shall learn from flower and leaf<br>
+Learn from flower and leaf<br>
-That color every drop they hold,<br>
+That beauty color every drop they hold<br>
-To change the lifeless wine of grief<br>
+Change the lifeless of grief<br>